tweag/jupyenv/README.md

 $ generate-directory.sh jupyterlab-ihaskell jupyterlab_bokeh
 ```

+This executable is also available from inside the JupyterWith Nix shell.

 It will build JupyterLab with extensions into the `jupyterlab` folder
 that can then be passed to `jupyterWith` with: